shinchandler/web-dev/README.md

-This is a practice repo
+This is a practice repo.